adesito/GigisPizzaHOL/microservices/hol5967_userguide.md

 1. Setup an Oracle Cloud Infrastructure Free Trial instance where you can:

     1. Provision a Developer Cloud Service(DevCS) Instance
-    2. Create a Kubernetes Clusters and setup access via ocicli and kubectl
+    2. Create a Kubernetes Clusters and setup access via oci-cli and kubectl

 2. Import a DevCS Gigi’s pizza project and configure it to deploy demo Microservices apps into the Kubernetes Cluster